• Skip to primary navigation

 • Pick up a soil test kit OR use clean plastic containers with lids from your kitchen.

 • Dig several samples and place each sample in a separate container.
-Dig the samples from the same depth down into the soil.
-Take the soil samples from around the area where you want to grow your plants.
+Dig the samples from the same depth down.
+Take the samples from around the area where you want to grow your plants.
 LABEL each sample with the location.

 • Drop them off at your Cooperative Extension office and pay for your soil tests.